 For now, we’re going to explore what it takes to start strong and finish strong.
 Any type of speech deserves a great start, but here, I’m going to focus on recommendations most applicable to persuasive presentations.

-Some social scientists say that you have less than ten seconds to make a first impression.
+Some social scientists claim that you have less than ten seconds to make a first impression.
 In that brief moment when you first start your speech, it’s helpful to spend a few seconds to connect with your audience.
 It could be as simple as a friendly smile and greeting, or perhaps expressing your gratitude for their time.
 Make it sincere.
 Make it memorable.
 Make it short.
-(Read more: Connection Before Content)
+(Read more on this here: Connection Before Content)

 Now it’s time to introduce your topic.
 You have three goals with your opening.
 First, capture the audience’s attention.
 Yes, your audience is there to listen to you, but it’s safe to assume you’re competing for their full attention.
 With mobile phones, pressing issues, and perhaps other speakers’ messages vying for mind share, it’s your job capture the audience’s attention and get their minds focused on you for the next few minutes.
-I share some tips for how to do this below.
+I share some tips for opening ideas below.

-Use these opening tips to spark ideas on how to start your speech with something unique and surprising.
+Use these opening tips to spark ideas on how to start your speech with something unique and compelling.

 - Make a promise.